KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

   * Check to see if the layout for the pipeline just bound is using our selected bind index
   * If no conflict, add an additional command to the command buffer to bind our descriptor set at our selected index
 * Record the above objects in the per-CB state
-Note that the Draw and Dispatch calls include vkCmdDraw, vkCmdDrawIndexed, vkCmdDrawIndirect, vkCmdDrawIndexedIndirect, vkCmdDispatch, and vkCmdDispatchIndirect.
+Note that the Draw and Dispatch calls include vkCmdDraw, vkCmdDrawIndexed, vkCmdDrawIndirect, vkCmdDrawIndexedIndirect, vkCmdDispatch, vkCmdDispatchIndirect, and vkCmdTraceRaysNV.

 #### GpuPreCallRecordFreeCommandBuffers